ssttevee/recooler/README.md

 ## Disclaimer

-This is my side projec that I'm using for my other personal projects.
+This is my side project that I'm using for my other personal projects.
 While I do use it in a "production" capacity, it is nowhere near "battle-tested".
 I am not responsible for any damage that may occur from using this project.
 Use at your own risk.

 Pull requests are welcome, but please be nice.